-1-Sentence-Summary: 13 Things Mentally Strong People Don’t Do started as a personal reminder to not give in to bad habits in the face of adversity, but turned into a psychological guidebook to help you improve your mental strength and emotional resilience.
+1-Sentence-Summary: 13 Things Mentally Strong People Don’t Do is a psychological guidebook that will improve your mental strength and emotional resilience while inspiring you to not give in to bad habits in the face of adversity.

 Read in: 4 minutes